 The laboratory schedule is deliberately designed to provide practical, hands-on exposure to the concepts conveyed in lectures soon after they are covered in class.
-You are required to attend laboratory from Week 4 to Week 13.
+You are required to attend all laboratories.
 Laboratory attendance WILL be recorded.
 While you are expected to attend the lab session that you are enrolled in, if you cannot then you may arrange with lab demonstrators to attend a different session of the same lab (if space permits), but unfortunately other catch-up labs cannot be offered after the scheduled lab session.
 When attending labs, make sure that you wear enclosed footwear (i.e. no thongs/sandals) since if you don't the lab demonstrators will have to ask you to leave the lab.